 The Tuttleman Library Collection can be searched by using our Online Library Catalog from your own location.
 Our Subscription eResources are only accessible to our faculty and registered students; however, there are many non-subscription resources (Additional Useful Databases) on the library’s website available to researchers of all levels.
 There is a computer in the library for those who are on campus.
 Wi-Fi is available in the library and throughout the building.

-Historically and currently, the Tuttleman Library has been held in high regard for its notable collection of Hebraica and Judaica, and is both a major national and international Judaic resource as well as serving locally as the Jewish Public Library of Greater Philadelphia.
+Historically and currently, the Tuttleman Library has been held in high regard for its notable collection of Hebraica and Judaica, and is both a major national and international Judaic resource.
 The library houses approximately 100,000 items, including books, periodicals, sound recordings in various formats, films and rare books.

 The Tuttleman Library's circulating collection includes books on every Jewish topic from Bible and Talmud to modern Jewish fiction, Middle Eastern history and politics, and Jewish life throughout the world.
 Library materials are available in a variety of languages including English, Hebrew, Yiddish, Ladino, Spanish, German and more.